1Michael23/kaelus-parse/README.md

 # Kaelus-Parser

-A CLI utility to read exports from Kaelus IPA cable sweep testers
+A CLI utility to read exports from Kaelus IVA cable sweep testers

 ## Limitations